zezutom/json-merge/README.md

 * [Replace mode](#replace-mode)
 * [Selective replacement using JsonPath](#selective-replacement-using-jsonpath)

+Check how to work with [merge results](#merge-results-handling) and how to deal with exceptions.

 ## Json Merge Patch

 Adheres to [JSON Merge Patch (RFC 7386)](https://www.rfc-editor.org/rfc/rfc7386).
 This is the default behaviour.